Streets for People Streets for People

 About Streets for People

-Compared to traditional transport projects, these interventions are low-cost and low-risk, allowing our project team to better understand the wants and needs of the local community before making any permanent changes.
+Compared to traditional transport projects, these interventions are low-cost and low-risk, allowing our project team to better understand the wants and needs of the local community before making permanent changes.
 All Streets for People projects will be completed by June 2024.

 Why adaptive urbanism?